 The final graduating class of Colpoy's Bay Public School was 1967, after which elementary school students attended classes in Wiarton.
 That same year, the schoolhouse was purchased by the Association for the Mentally Retarded, an organization that had been operating in Wiarton since January of 1964.
 Renamed "Gateway School", it served this purpose until 1984, when its students were transferred to the school in nearby Hepworth.
 This would be the last class of students ever taught at Colpoy's Bay school.
 This small structure had furnished the education of the village's children for a total of 106 years.
 When it was built, horses and buggies rumbled by on the muddy road.
 Most of the landmarks of Colpoy's Bay, such as the Whicher Store, Whicher's Mill, the Kalbfleisch House, Hughenden, the Women's Institute Community Hall, even the government wharf had not yet been constructed.
 When it closed, cars whizzed by it on paved roads, Whicher's Store had been closed 14 years, Whicher's Mill had burned down thirty years prior and the world was on the verge of the personal computer technological revolution.

 The top image of Figure 12B gives a classic 1939 view of the schoolhouse as it looked throughout much of its long life as a Albemarle Townships Section School #1.
 The middle image of Figure 12B shows the schoolhouse in its second guise, as the Gateway School for the mentally retarded.
 Note the new white siding, the combined single front entrance, and the new back door.
-Finally, the bottom image of Figure 12B shows the schoolhouse as a residence in 2006.
+Finally, the bottom two images of Figure 12B show the schoolhouse as a residence in 2006 and 2023, respectively.
 Despite its new purpose, it still looks like a schoolhouse, complete with its bell-tower.
-The flagstone sidewalk that replaced the old plank sidewalk in 1930 still remains today, tracing the steps that the children of Colpoy's Bay walked for over a century.
+As shown below in Figure 12C, the flagstone sidewalk that replaced the old plank sidewalk in 1930 still remains today, tracing the steps that the children of Colpoy's Bay walked for over a century.